Page created on May 23, 2021. Last updated on May 11, 2022 at 11:06

 Rapidly progressive glomerulonephritis is one of the indications for kidney biopsy, and so kidney biopsy is performed in all cases.
 Histology allows us to diagnose RPGN and immunohistology allows us to determine which type of RPGN is present.

-Kidney biopsy cannot show the specific cause, and so clinical features and other examinations like lab tests and other biopsies are required for this, but that is not usually urgent as the priority is to treat the RPGN.
+Kidney biopsy cannot show the specific cause of the RPGN, and so clinical features and other examinations like lab tests and other biopsies are required for this, but that is not usually urgent as the priority is to treat the RPGN.

 c-ANCA is more associated with GPA, while p-ANCA is more associated with MPA and EGPA.